gpospelov/BornAgain/Doc/Sphinx/documentation/installation/installation.rst

 BornAgain is supported under Windows, Mac OS X and Linux operating systems.
 For Windows and MacOS we provide binary installer packages, for Unix flavor (MacOS included) we support build and installation from source.

-There are installation instructions for following environments:
+There are installation instructions for the following environments:

 .. toctree::
    :maxdepth: 2